SamGowland/Gowla-Macro-Boards/README.md

  1. Start by folding the legs of your diodes, with aprox 3mm of space either side of the diode in wire.
  2. Pull all diodes through the pcb holes, making sure the direction of the diode watches the image printed on the PCB.
 With the black mark in the direction towards the line.
  3. Solder your diode legs and then cut the excess, leaving a little length for error.
- 4. Next solder in your switches.
+ 4. Next solder in your top 3 switches.
- 5. Solder in and/or socket your pro micro, you will at a minimum need the [headers](https://i.ebayimg.com/images/g/YPwAAOSwV3JeY9c1/s-l1600.jpg) provided with most when ordered.
+ 5. Then solder in and/or socket your pro micro, you will at a minimum need the [headers](https://i.ebayimg.com/images/g/YPwAAOSwV3JeY9c1/s-l1600.jpg) provided with most when ordered.
+ 6. Once the Pro Micro is in, continue to solder your remaining switches.
- 6. Finish by adding key caps and screws, then move onto programming.
+ 7. Finish by adding key caps and screws, then move onto programming.

  <p align="center">
   <img src="/Images/comp.jpg" width="300">